deltafi/deltafi/deltafi-docs/public/docs/advanced/auto_resume.md

 ## Behavior

 When an action error occurs, the details of the error are compared to all resume policies in decreasing priority order.
-In order for there to be a match, the error cause, flow, action, and/or action type from the action error must match the set of those fields included in the resume policy.
+In order for there to be a match, the error cause, sourceInfo flow, action, and/or action type from the action error must match the set of those fields included in the resume policy.
 For the error cause search, the comparison uses a substring match of the policy `errorSubstring`;
 the other fields require an exact match.